-Body Mass Index is pretty straightforward: It is a calculation that divides your weight (in kilograms) by the square of your height (measured in meters).
+Obesity is calculated using the Body Mass Index (BMI).
+It is a calculation that divides your weight (in kilograms) by the square of your height (measured in meters).
 The resulting number serves as an indirect readout of your body mass-the relative proportions of fat, muscle, and bone in your body.
-BMI varies with age, gender, pregnancy and genetics.
-Your BMI is an important number to use when assessing how much fat you have and how much fat you have to lose.
+BMI varies with age, gender, pregnancy, and more importantly genetics.
+Your BMI is important for assessing how much fat you have and how much fat you need to lose.

-BMI may be influenced by more than a person's diet that is genetics.
-There are multiple genes that have been associated with BMI helps in determining whether a person is genetically predisposed to having a higher BMI or not.
-BMI scores are similar among family members as they share genes and similar dietary habits.
-These genetic factors for BMI has direct influence on appetite regulating hormones and activities of fat cells which affects how your body will utilize or metabolize fat.
-Higher your genetic risk for BMI you have more chances of developing related physiological complication.
-Above this if your lifestyle and food habits are unhealthy early onset of some disease in inevitable.
+There are multiple genes that are associated with obesity and knowing them can help in determining if you are genetically predisposed to having a higher fat content.
+Your genetic factors have a direct influence on your appetite as they regulate your hormones and activities of fat cells that affect how your body utilizes or metabolizes fat.
+The higher your genetic risk for obesity, the more your chances of developing related physiological complications.
+Along with your genetic risk, if your lifestyle and food habits are unhealthy, then early onset of some diseases are inevitable.

-DNA testing can check various genetic factors that influence the fluctuation of BMI in individual.
-Genetic reports on tendency for BMI can give insight about your chances to gain weight in future or be obese.
-Learning about how genes impact your nutrition and fitness can help you eliminate the chances of guesswork and approach in a smart way to become fit.
-Weight management goals become very clear by study of genetic factors on BMI that yields new insight on obesity epidemics.
-Eating and exercising in sync with your DNA can work wonders to manage your BMI and keep weight in check.
+DNA tests like DNAwise can check various genetic factors that influence your weight.
+Learning about how genes impact your food and fitness can help you eliminate the chances of guesswork and plan a smart approach towards being healthy.
+Weight management goals become very clear by understanding your genetic factors related to BMI and that also yields new insights on population obesity epidemics.
+Eating and exercising in sync with your DNA can work wonders.
+To create a personalized weight loss plan, book a DNAwise Test Kit.